 Target: Homogalacturonan domain of pectic polysaccharides.
 It has no known cross-reactivity with other polymers.
 It can recognise pectic polysaccharides in several species.
-The antibody has some preference for partially methyl-esterified homogalacturonan but can also bind to un-esterified homogalacturonan. an
+The antibody recognises a range of homogalacturonan samples but appears to have a preference for and binds strongly to unesterified homogalacturonan.